 Chinese corporations, financial institutions, and the government are involved in billions of dollars worth of large dams in Africa.
-Civil society and dam-affected peoples’ movements are concerned that China’s own poor record on protecting human rights and the environment could mean trouble for African rivers now targeted for Chinese-built large dams.
+Civil society and dam-affected peoples’ movements are concerned that China’s own poor record on protecting human rights and the environment could mean trouble for African rivers now targeted for Chinese dam companies.

 Africa is a growing source of raw materials for China’s industrial sector as well as a marketplace for Chinese goods.
-Chinese companies are heavily involved in many fields: oil, mining, logging, and infrastructure.
+Chinese companies are heavily involved in extraction of oil, minerals and logging as well as in construction of large infrastructure.
 Unlike western financiers China’s assistance comes with almost no strings attached.

 China’s Current Involvement in Key African Dams